jacarvalho/SimuRLacra/README.md

 * _Hyper-parameters are not fully tuned._ Sometimes the most important part of reinforcement learning is the time-consuming search for the right hyper-parameters.
 I only did this for the environment-algorithm combinations reported in my papers.
 But, for all the other cases there is [Optuna](https://optuna.org/) and some optuna-based example scripts that you can start from.
 * _Unfinished GPU-support._ At the moment the porting of the policies is implemented but not fully tests.
 The GPU-enabled re-implementation of the simulation environments in the pysim folder (simple Python simulations) is at question.
 The environments based on [Rcs](https://github.com/HRI-EU/Rcs) which require the Bullet or Vortex physics engine will only be able to run on CPU.

-SimuRLacra was tested on Ubuntu 16.04, 18.04 (recommended), and 19.10, with PyTorch 1.3.
+SimuRLacra was tested on Ubuntu 16.04, 18.04 (recommended), 19.10, and 20.04, with PyTorch 1.3.
-(From Ubuntu 20.04 on Qt4 is deprecated, thus you can not build Rcs.)
+The part without C++ dependencies (Pyrado) also works under Windows 10, but is not supported.

 __Not the right framework for you?__
 * If you are looking for even more modular code or simply want to see how much you can do with Python decorators, check out [vel](https://github.com/MillionIntegrals/vel/tree/master/vel).
 It is a really beautiful framework.